2025/2026 Winter Season Rules

 If players are registered in multiple divisions and games overlap, no changes will be made.
 Whatever is posted on the VMSL website is final.

-โš ๏ธ In short: VMSL has strict participation standards, zero tolerance for infractions, and does not entertain scheduling exceptions of any kind.
+⚠️ In short: VMSL has strict participation standards, zero tolerance for infractions, and does not entertain scheduling exceptions of any kind.

-2-Website Access & Team Dashboard
+2-Why is the Team Website Access & Team Dashboard so important?

 Once your team is registered, you’ll receive an invite from Home Teams Online — you must accept it.
 This dashboard allows you to: